drycc-addons/containers/containers/opensearch-dashboards/README.md

 ## Get this image

-The recommended way to get the Drycc OpenSearch Dashboards Docker Image is to pull the prebuilt image from the [Drycc Registry](https://quay.io/repository/drycc-addons).
+The recommended way to get the Drycc OpenSearch Dashboards Docker Image is to pull the prebuilt image from the [Container Registry](https://quay.io/repository/drycc-addons).

 ```console
 docker pull registry.drycc.cc/drycc-addons/opensearch-dashboards:latest